 Nick Weisenberger, co-admin/writer

 Hello, my name is Nick Weisenberger, and I am a co-administrator for Coaster101.
 I’d like to thank John for giving me this wonderful opportunity.
 I graduated from the University of Toledo with a degree in mechanical engineering and now work as a CAD Engineer.
 My childhood love of trains evolved into a fascination of roller coasters and thrill rides.
 After riding over one hundred different coasters my favorite, by far, is the Voyage at Holiday World.
 In August 2009, I participated in the Coasting for Kids Ride-a-thon at Cedar Point where I endured 10 hours on Gemini (that’s 105 laps) and helped raise over $10,000 for Give Kids the World charity.
-Feel free to discuss any aspect of the amusement industry with me by commenting on our features and interviews.
+In October 2014, I was a judge at the inaugural Ryerson THRILL roller coaster design competition.
+Feel free to contact me personally through Twitter (@NTWProductions) or email me: nick a t coaster101 [dot] c o m.
 See you on the midways!

 Larry Treece III, social media manager